cbuie/cbuie.github.io/_posts/2014-3-3-Hello-World.md

 title: You're up and running!
 ---

 Today we are going to work with the NYC MTA transit turnstile data.
-We will pull down the data from the MTA
+We will pull down the data from the MTA website locate here <link>.
+To do this we will write a function in Python to pull down several weeks of this data so we can look at trends in the data.